 At BrightWork, we use the below spectrum as a starting point with our customers.

 As the project moves into execution, you can add or remove processes as needed.

 Project Management Reporting

-Clearly, in project management, we need lots of reporting – to know where we are and where we are not!
-So this includes reports on things like overdue work, open or late issues, resource allocation, and so on.
+In project management, we need lots of reporting to know where we are and where we are not!
+Project reports should be easy to create and share, and update in real-time.

 Project Management Evolution

 As teams become more confident with projects, they’ll likely want to take on bigger or multiple projects.
 Processes will change as maturity levels grow.

 Using this very brief summary of project management, we’ll move onto using SharePoint for project management.

 Why is SharePoint On-Premises Suitable for Project Management?